DIG-Network/dig-nat-tools/README.md

 The example will:
 - Seed all `*.dig` files from `~/.dig` directory
 - Share their magnet URIs via Gun.js registry
+- **Every 30 seconds:**
+  - Rebroadcast all seeded magnet URIs (to keep them fresh in the registry)
-- Periodically discover magnet URIs from other peers
+  - Discover magnet URIs from other peers
   - Download files that you don't already have
 - Automatically seed downloaded files

 You can create test files: